 A building adjacent to the steps has been covered in phrases of love in a variety of languages.
-I have the hearts and crosses game does highlight the danger of attempting to write a message in one language using the alphabetic characters of a different language.
+I have to admit that the one to the left of the hearts and crosses game does highlight the danger of attempting to write a message in one language using the alphabetic characters of a different language.